tt-ard-t4d/USHA_ML/README.md

 TensorFlow Model

 The TensorFlow models for the Floor, Superstructure, and Door will be made publicly available on the USHA Google Drive and the code is available on this repository on GitHub.
 Machine learning models require extensive adjustments to avoid things like overfitting and poor accuracy.
-The iterations on this model and the overall approach to the classification of latrine floors, structure, and door presence are captured in Appendix 1 (Workflow Design).
+The iterations on this model and the overall approach to the classification of latrine floors, structure, and door presence are captured in Appendix 1 on the learning brief PDF (Workflow Design).
 Appendix 2 describes how to run the Python Scripts.